 5. RXBAR Protein Bar

 Simplicity is their mode of production and it’s really cool how the main ingredients are right on the front of the RXBAR package.
 The chocolate sea salt bar shown here has 13 grams of sugar and 12 grams of protein.
 The dietary fiber content is 5 grams.
+This bar has a chewy texture and is definitely one of the top store-bought high protein bars.

 6. Larabar Protein Bar